slayer81/enhanced-tracking-query-remover/README.md

 This is a fork of the great work by [Luis Marroquin's](https://github.com/LuisEnMarroquin) [Tracking Query Remover](https://github.com/LuisEnMarroquin/tracking-query-remover)

-A Chrome and Firefox extension that removes trackers from query for a simpler and cleaner URL
+A Firefox extension that removes trackers from query for a simpler and cleaner URL

 ![image-not-found](readme.jpg)